Conversation with Momma Nong – And The Outcome

 She obviously did, because in the last 24 hours I received a flurry of SMS text messages from P, clearly unhappy that I had spoken to Momma.

 The first told me that if I really cared for her, I would send her the 20,000 baht she asked for because her family were coming from Udon Thani to visit her for New Year.
-(When she first asked for the money she was going to Udon Thani to visit them).
+(When she first asked for the money she was going to Udon Thani to

 The second said that she knew I had spoken with her Mum and she was not happy about that.